Tuesday, 17 March 2026

 Friday, 11 July 2025

-Kit List for a short break
+Kit List and Accommodation for a short break

 Heading off for an overnight stay is a great way of avoiding the local roads and trains you may get all too familiar with.
 Compared to a month-long tour you can travel lighter as you will have an accurate weather forecast.
 The following assumes a hotel stopover.